HL7/US-Core/input/intro-notes/StructureDefinition-us-core-observation-imaging-intro.md

 **Each Observation must have:**

 1.   a status
-1.   a category code of 'procedure'
+1.   a category code of 'imaging'
 1.   a [LOINC] code, if available, which tells you what is being measured
 1.   a patient